 Students are not permitted to stay after school as a spectator for any activity without the supervision of a parent or guardian, faculty advisor, or prior approval from the building principal.
-This includes sporting events.
+This includes sporting events, plays, and concerts.

 Athletic Discipline Code